WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 This approach allows the LLM to continue doing what it does best—understanding language, interpreting user intent, and interacting naturally—while procedural control is delegated to a deterministic, machine-readable workflow definition.

+---

+### Best Practices
 The following example illustrates this approach using an IT triage workflow.

----

-## Best Practices

 A useful rule of thumb is: